-SpiceFX Compatibility with Windows 7 and Windows 8
+SpiceFX Compatibility with Windows 7, Windows 8, & Windows 10

-In Windows 7 and Windows 8, SpiceFX 6 requires Movie Maker 2.6 or Movie Maker 6.0.
+In Windows 7 - 10, SpiceFX 6 requires Movie Maker 2.6 or Movie Maker 6.0.
 Is that a problem?
 No, it's actually an easy opportunity for you to have a more powerful version of Movie Maker.
 Thousands of Movie Maker users worldwide have done this.
 Please read below for the details...

 Microsoft Windows Live Movie Maker was a complete re-write of its popular Movie Maker video editing software when Windows 7 was introduced in 2009.
 The Windows 8 version is similar with a few added audio features.
 For many video editing users, however, "classic" earlier versions of Movie Maker (version 2.6 and 6.0) remain more powerful and useful than Windows Live Movie Maker.
 Why?